Five Wishes: Signing and witnessing requirements

 The last portion of the document contains a section for signing the document and having it witnessed.
 The document indicates which states require notarization.

 Legal requirements

-According to analysis by the American Bar Association's Commission on Law and Aging, Five Wishes currently meets the legal requirements for an advance directive in the following 46 states and the District of Columbia.
-In the remaining 4 states, (Kansas, New Hampshire, Ohio, Texas) a statutory form is required, and one must attach the state document if one wishes to use the Five Wishes document as a guide.
+According to analysis by the American Bar Association's Commission on Law and Aging, Five Wishes currently meets the legal requirements for an advance directive in 46 states and the District of Columbia.
+In the remaining 4 states (Kansas, New Hampshire, Ohio, Texas), a statutory form is required, and one must attach the state document if one wishes to use the Five Wishes document as a guide.